-Compensation plays an important role in both attracting and motivating qualified workers in the public sector.
-As part of fiscal consolidation efforts in many OECD countries, government employees' compensation is being called into question, involving in some cases decreases in salaries and/or benefits or pay freezes.
-In 2010, the OECD launched a database, updated in 2012, on compensation levels for typical occupations in central government in core ministries that contributes to a better understanding of the salary structures and pay levels in the public sector.
+In 2010, the OECD launched a database, updated first in 2012, and again in 2016, on compensation levels for typical occupations in central government in core ministries, which contributes to a better understanding of the salary structures and pay levels in the public sector.
 Since there is no common definition of managerial positions and the number of managerial levels varies across countries and ministries, this compensation survey offers a common typology for specific occupations in central government.
 Comparing average compensation in the public sector can be misleading because the public sector in different countries includes various and heterogeneous occupations.
 However, this survey provides compensation data for comparable occupations, hence improving our knowledge of the public sector.

-The comparison of compensation levels for senior managers, middle managers, professionals and secretaries shows their relative total remuneration across OECD countries, which includes not only wages salaries but also contributions to health and pension benefits.
-Therefore when comparing compensation levels, we have a more or less full-cost approach that allows for consistent comparisons across countries.
+The comparison of compensation levels for senior managers, middle managers, professionals and secretaries shows their relative total remuneration across OECD countries, which includes not only wages and salaries but also contributions to health and pension benefits.
+Hence, when comparing compensation levels, we have a more or less full-cost approach that allows for consistent comparisons across countries.

-Compensation data are also compared within countries to the average wage paid to tertiary-educated workers, reflecting the relative attractiveness of these professions to others requiring similar levels of education.
-Comparison must also take into account various levels of economic development in the countries, hence the correction by GDP per capita.
-However comparison between countries must be made with caution because of different labour markets, different cultural and political consensus, and possible differences in wage defining characteristics even for the same occupational groups across countries, which are not corrected for in this analysis.
+Comparison must also take into account various levels of economic development in the countries; compensation has therefore been calculated in terms of GDP per capita.
+However, comparison between countries must be made with caution because of different labour markets, different cultural and political consensus, and possible differences in wage defining characteristics even for the same occupational groups across countries, which are not corrected for in this analysis.